nasarudinrazali/SeleniumWebAutomationE2E/README.md

-**This is a web automation framework built using Java, Selenium, TestNG, Extent Reports and log4j.**
+**This is a web automation framework built using Java, Selenium, TestNG, Extent Reports and log4j.This framework by default runs on Chrome browser but it is also capable of running on Edge, Mozilla and on cloud (Browserstack)**
+**

 **To run the E2E test:**